To follow along with the R-based demo in class, click here for the companion R-script.

 #### find the approximate 95% confidence interval using the "rule of 2"

-Steeper gradients (slopes) in the likelihood surface near the maximum likelihood estimate correspond to narrower confidence intervals.
-But how can we determine the cutoff for where the edge of the confidence interval is?
+As we have seen, steeper gradients (slopes) in the likelihood surface near the maximum likelihood estimate correspond to narrower confidence intervals.
+But how can we determine the cutoffs for how much dropoff in likelihood is okay before it gets too high?

 The likelihood Ratio is defined as: